 LifeBio works with mental health agencies and government programs, through grants and other funding to help:

-A recent Civil Money Penalty Grant (CMP) brought LifeBio to numerous nursing homes across the state of Tennessee.
+Recent Civil Money Penalty Grants (CMP) brought LifeBio to numerous nursing homes across the states of Tennessee, California, and Washington.
 Other state grant funding opportunities are available.
 Please reach out to us with interest or to determine CMP fund availability within your state.

 Typically with government grant programs, LifeBio captures life stories in order to increase social engagement and forge new friendships between community members.
 Our full-service storytelling products and services are available for all cognitive levels.
 The way that information is gathered depends on the specific needs of each participant.
 For example, if a participant is unable to answer questions on their own, a phone interview can be scheduled with a family member to gather the information.